dullhunk/whats-the-story-learning-glory/index.md

-# What's the story, learning glory?
+# What's your story, learning glory?

 There are plenty of stories we can tell about how teaching and learning have changed in higher education in the last three years.
 Unfortunately, these stories are either untold or overlooked.
 If Universities want to be better understood, they need be telling lots more stories about the learning they enable for the students that they teach, argues Duncan Hull.

-## What's the story?
+## What's your story?

 I counted the occurrences of keywords in five annual press releases that get emailed to the inbox of every member of staff at the end of each year.
 You can repeat this analysis on any University press release as follows: